-Hello, fall — we’re glad you’re finally here.
-Though Northeast Florida’s fall looks a little different from other parts of the country during autumn, its residents look forward to it just the same.
+Hello, fall — we’re glad you’re finally here!
+Though Northeast Florida’s fall looks a little different from other parts of the country, its residents look forward to it just the same.

 Try some other unexpected grillable grub for your next grill sesh: